cancui0403/tggl/README.md

 ---

-**Conclusion**: By combining Block Coordinate Descent with an active set strategy and the analytical tree proximal operator, `tggl` achieves high computational efficiency while guaranteeing the theoretical properties of the Tree-Guided Group Lasso.
+**Conclusion**: By combining Block Coordinate Descent with an active set strategy and the tree-guided proximal operator, `tggl` achieves high computational efficiency while guaranteeing the theoretical properties of the Tree-Guided Group Lasso.

 ## License